Loading...

 (5) All signs displayed, whether permanent or temporary, and regardless of the type of sign are counted toward the maximum sign area allowed per use.

 (G) Electronic message display (EMD) signs.
-Static electronic message display signs and static electronic message display with transition feature signs are permitted only as monument signs.
-All other EMDs are prohibited.
+Static electronic message display signs and the static electronic message display with transition feature signs are permitted only as monument signs, except in the instance of multi-tenant signs at shopping centers.

 (H) Number of signs.
 All signs displayed on a lot, whether permanent or temporary, and regardless of the type of sign are counted towards the maximum number of signs permitted per use.